econchick/roguelynn/_posts/2017/2017-05-26-tracing-fast-and-slow.md

 #### Zipkin (Twitter)

 Probably the most widely used is [Zipkin][47], from Twitter, which has implementations in Java, Go, JavaScript, Ruby, and Scala.
 The architecture setup is basically the instrumented app sends data out of band to a remote collector that accepts a few different transport mechanisms, including HTTP, Kafka, and Scribe.
-With propagating data around, all of the current Python client libraries ([py_zipkin][48], [pyramid_zipkin][49], [swagger_zipkin][50], and [flask-zipkin][51]) only support HTTP - no RPC support.
+With propagating data around, all of the current Python client libraries ([py_zipkin][48], [pyramid_zipkin][49], [swagger_zipkin][50], and [flask-zipkin][51]) only support HTTP – no RPC support.

 <img class="displayed" src="http://zipkin.io/public/img/json_zipkin_screenshot.png" title="Zipkin screenshot" alt="Zipkin screenshot of Gantt chart"/>
-<figcaption style="text-align:center;">Gantt chart from Zipkin's [documentation][52]</figcaption>
+<figcaption>Gantt chart from Zipkin's [documentation][52]</figcaption>

 And finally, Zipkin does provide a nice Gantt chart of individual traces, and you can view a tree of dependencies, but it's essentially only a context calling tree with no information as to latencies, status codes, or anything else.